|

 DR. SEARS HELPFUL TIP FOR TREATING COLDS

-become too dry, that's why it is important to use saline nasal spray throughout the day
+When I give my children cold medications, I have found that the nasal passages can become too dry, that’s why it is important to use saline nasal spray throughout the day and a humidifier in the bedroom at night.

 Vick's Children's Dayquil Allergy Liquid

-Ingredients: per 15ml (3 tsp)
+Ingredients – per 15ml (3 tsp):

 - Chlorpheniramine maleate 2mg (antihistamine)